andrevidela/Research-report/Thesis/index.md

 A mathematical structure that requires its values to be combined with `+` and `*` in the ways you expect from natural numbers.
 That is `0 + n = n`, `1 * n = n`, `0 * n = 0` , `a * (b + c) = (a * b) + (a * c)` , and both operators are symetric.

 ## Syntax
-The structure of some piece of information, usual in the form of _text_.
+The structure of some piece of information, usually in the form of _text_.
 Syntax itself does not convey any meaning.
 Imagine this piece of data:

 ![](Zero.jpg)

-We can define a syntactic rules that allow us to express this circle, here is one: all shapes that you can draw without lifting your pen or making angles.
-From this definition lots of values are allowed, including |, -,  O but not + for example because there is a 90º angle between two bars.
+We can define syntactic rules that allow us to express this circle, here is one: all shapes that you can draw without lifting your pen or making angles.
+From this definition lots of values are allowed, including `|`, `-`, `O` but not `+`  because there is a 90º angle between two bars.
 Is it supposed to be the letter "O", the number "0" the outline of a planet?
 The back of the head of a stick figure from the back?

 ## Semantics